Who are the WaChagga?

 The WaChagga are known to be among the most entrepreneurial and best educated in Tanzania.
 This is certainly due to their successful agricultural methods, in particular coffee production, but the WaChagga also benefited from the western education offered by Christian missionaries.
 They were one of the first tribes in Tanzania to wholeheartedly embrace Christianity, which may have given them an economic advantage over other ethnic groups because, as Christians, they had preferential access to education, health care, and other resources offered by missionaries.

 The fertile soils of Mount Kilimanjaro and its favorable climate is perhaps the initiating force behind the success of the WaChagga people.
-They practice an intensive irrigated agriculture on terraced fields, keeping the fields under permanent cultivation through the use of animal manure as fertilizer.
+They practice an intensive irrigated agriculture on terraced fields, keeping the fields under permanent cultivation through the use of animal manure as fertilizer,Indeed the real permaculture in your eyes visit the exchange in Kilimanjaro!.
 They have created a highly productive intensive cropping system in conjunction with agro-forestry practices that involve the integration of several multi-purpose trees and bushes with food crops, cash crops, and livestock on the same unit of land.

 Home gardens enable WaChagga farmers to sustain production with a minimum of external inputs, offering a successful model of permaculture land use that could be extrapolated to other areas of East Africa with similar ecological and socio-economic characteristics.